 3D printers are complex machines.
 Most of their components like the frame, pulleys, print bed, and metal rods don’t usually leave too much room for customization or improvements.
 Other 3D printer parts, on the other hand, like the extruder, hotend, print-bed and nozzle are easy to customize, adjust and calibrate.
-A lot can also be done in the way of post-processing 3D printed objects.
+This can make the difference between one Also, a lot can also be done in the way of post-processing 3D printed objects.

 This article covers the basic items needed to upgrade, extend, and accessorize your 3D printer.